scaleoutsean/solidfire-windows/README.md

 - Key SolidFire storage objects - such as Volumes and Snapshots - can have custom attributes in the form of KV pairs.
 NetApp Trident makes use of custom volume attributes
 - We can leverage this feature for management and reporting on Hyper-V as well (see Element API Reference Guide or awesome-solidfire repository for details on this)

-## Microsoft Windows on NetApp HCI Servers ("Compute Nodes")
+## Microsoft Windows drivers for NetApp HCI Servers ("Compute Nodes")

-- There are no "official" NetApp-released drivers and firmware for Microsoft Windows, so we can use latest & greatest vendor-released drivers and firmware
+- There are no "official" NetApp-released drivers and firmware for Microsoft Windows, so we can use recent vendor-released drivers and firmware (see driver notes below)
+- General approach (example for Mellanox NIC(s) on the H410C and H615C)
+  - Check latest HCI f/w supported (login for support site required) [here](https://kb.netapp.com/Advice_and_Troubleshooting/Hybrid_Cloud_Infrastructure/NetApp_HCI/Firmware_and_driver_versions_in_NetApp_HCI_and_NetApp_Element_software) and find the latest f/w for your system and NIC.
+You can update compute node firmware (including BIOS, BMC drivers and the rest) from NetApp HCI NDE or manually.
+Pay attention - H615C and H410C may support different Mellanox 4-Lx firmware although both use the same chip
+  - Now with this firmware version information go to NVIDIA/Mellanox driver downloads and start looking from newer drivers WinOF-2 drivers.
+Driver Release Notes contain the information about recommended and supported NIC f/w (an example for WinOF-2 v2.30.51000 can be seen [here](https://docs.mellanox.com/display/winof2v23051000/Supported+Network+Adapter+Cards+and+MFT+Tools))
+  - Do the same for the Intel NIC (if applicable, such as on the H410C)
+  - Update f/w first and then install the driver

-## Microsoft Windows on NetApp HCI Compute Nodes
+## Microsoft Windows on NetApp HCI Compute Nodes with RAID1 system volume

 - H410C and H615C systems may have the ability to configure Intel VROC (RSTe) with sSATA drives (depending on the OS and version).
 Users interested in this option should inquire with their NetApp representative
 - Hardware monitoring is available through IPMI

+## NetApp Active IQ OneCollect

+- [OneCollect](https://mysupport.netapp.com/site/tools/tool-eula/activeiq-onecollect/download) can be set to periodically collect event logs from SolidFire and Windows Server systems collected to it
+- It also makes it convenient and easy to submit logs to NetApp Support

 ### NetApp H410C

 - Links to must-have drivers for Windows on NetApp H410C are given below.
-The URLs link to a recent driver file for each (but as mentioned above, free feel to use any version that works for you)
+The URLs link to a recent driver file for each (but as mentioned above, free feel to match the driver and firmware you have)
-  - Intel C620 chpiset driver ([v10.1.17903.8106](https://downloadcenter.intel.com/download/28531/Intel-Server-Chipset-Driver-for-Windows-))
+  - Intel C620 chipset driver ([v10.1.17903.8106](https://downloadcenter.intel.com/download/28531/Intel-Server-Chipset-Driver-for-Windows-))
   - Mellanox ConnectX-4 Lx NIC driver ([v2.30.51000](https://www.mellanox.com/products/adapter-software/ethernet/windows/winof-2))
   - Intel X550 NIC driver ([v25.0](https://downloadcenter.intel.com/download/28396/Intel-Network-Adapter-Driver-for-Windows-Server-2019-?product=88207))